cpmech/gosl/README.md

 5. Pedroso DM and Williams DJ (2011) Automatic Calibration of soil-water characteristic curves using genetic algorithms.
 Computers and Geotechnics, 38(3), 330-340, http://dx.doi.org/10.1016/j.compgeo.2010.12.004

 ## Acknowledgements
-Funding from the Australian Research Council is acknowledged.
+Funding from the Australian Research Council is gratefully acknowledged.